Mammoth Lakes Local Coffee Shop Favorites + Basin Bowl Recipe

 So we’ve covered coffee & running in Mammoth….and I’ve got a few cool adventure stories to share with you tomorrow before we get back into normal everyday healthy living stuff.

-Posted on August 18, 2015, in Coffee, Dining Out, domesticated, Healthy Habits, Real Life Stuff and tagged basin bowl recipe, basin power bowl recipe, clean eating power bowl recipe, coffee, healthy college blog, healthy college girl, Healthy college student, mammoth lakes coffee shops, mammoth lakes vacation, stellar brew mammoth lakes.
+Posted on August 18, 2015, in Coffee, Healthy Lifestyle, Life Updates and tagged basin bowl recipe, basin power bowl recipe, clean eating power bowl recipe, coffee, healthy college blog, healthy college girl, Healthy college student, mammoth lakes coffee shops, mammoth lakes vacation, stellar brew mammoth lakes.
 Bookmark the permalink.
 1 Comment.